Rick Cluff

-Rick Cluff (born 1950) is a Canadian journalist who hosted the CBC Radio Vancouver morning program The Early Edition from 1997 until 2018.
-He is a member of the Canadian Football Hall of Fame and recipient of the Lifetime Achievement Award from the Canadian Radio Television Digital News Association.
+John Richard Cluff (June 27, 1950 – July 2, 2024) was a Canadian journalist who hosted the CBC Radio Vancouver morning program The Early Edition from 1997 until 2018.
+He was a member of the Canadian Football Hall of Fame and recipient of the Lifetime Achievement Award from the Canadian Radio Television Digital News Association.

 Early life and education

-Cluff was born in Toronto, Ontario.
-His father was a former air force radio host, performer, and record producer in Toronto.
-After being kicked out of school in Grade 10, Cluff attended college as a mature student.
-He attended Seneca College and the University of Western Ontario where he worked on their student radio stations.
+Cluff was born in Toronto, Ontario on June 27, 1950.
+His father was a former Air Force radio host, performer, and record producer in Toronto.

+After being kicked out of school in grade 10, Cluff later attended college as a mature student.
+He attended Seneca College and the University of Western Ontario where he worked at the student radio stations.
 After attending graduate school, he earned a position with the CBC.

-When Cluff began working at Seneca's student radio show, his father discouraged him for thinking of radio as a career.
-He was especially vehemently opposed to CBC "because the CBC is full of left-wing communists.
+When Cluff began working at Seneca's student radio show, his father discouraged him from thinking of radio as a career.
+He was especially opposed to the CBC "because the CBC is full of left-wing communists.
 And radio is a dead-end career."